mentalfaust/mentalfaust/README.md

-- 👋 Hi, I’m Maks
+- 👋 Hi, I’m Maksym
-- 👀 I’m interested in web development
-- 🌱 I’m currently learning css
+- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 mentalfaust/mentalfaust is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.